-The Razorbacks' home venue in Central Arkansas for 73 years, War Memorial Stadium/AT&T Field will host Arkansas football games through 2025.
-Arkansas is slated to face Western Carolina (2023), UAPB (2024) and Arkansas State (2025) in Little Rock.
+The Razorbacks' home venue in Central Arkansas for 77 years, War Memorial Stadium/AT&T Field will host Arkansas football games through 2025.
+Arkansas is slated to face Arkansas State this season in Little Rock.

-Three-year Arkansas letterman and Medal of Honor recipient Maurice (Footsie) Britt was the featured speaker during dedication ceremonies for War Memorial Stadium on Sept.
+Three-year Arkansas letterman and Medal of Honor recipient Maurice "Footsie" Britt was the featured speaker during dedication ceremonies for War Memorial Stadium on Sept.
 18, 1948.
-On that day, a crowd of 24,950 (a record football attendance in Arkansas at that time) watched the Razorbacks defeat Abilene Christian, 40-6.
+On that day, a crowd of 24,950 (a record football attendance in Arkansas at that time) watched the Razorbacks defeat Abilene Christian.
+40-6.